devicehive/devicehive-plugin-kinesis-node/README.md

 # How it works

  1. Start DeviceHive
  2. Create following .env file. **For authentication set access token OR refresh token of plugin (or user access and refresh token, or name and password), please see [this doc](https://github.com/devicehive/devicehive-plugin-core-node#configuration).
-Then set your plugin topic, API URLs and endpoints, AWS region, keys and streams** and set provider you want to use: **firehose** or **dataStreams**
+Then set your plugin topic, API URLs and endpoints, AWS region, keys and streams** and set data destination you want to use: **direct_put** or **kinesis_stream**

         ENVSEPARATOR=_
         plugin_plugin_access_token=plugin.JWT.accessToken